Rolandseck station: History

 The Bonn–Cologne Railway Company (Cöln-Bonner Eisenbahn-Gesellschaft) extended its line (later the West Rhine railway) from Cologne to Bonn on 15 February 1844.
 In 1846, the company had requested permission from the Prussian government to extend the line to Rolandseck, but had been refused for military reasons.
 Finally in 1853, the Prussian Cabinet gave it provisional permission to extend the line as far as Rolandseck.
 The new terminus should have been as close as possible to the Rhine, in order to cater for comfortable transfers to steam ships.
 The supervising engineer for the building of the railway line also produced the sketches for the Rolandseck station, which was set out in such a way that the terminus of the line could hold company meetings, because at this time the Rolandseck area, together with Rolandswerther, was the epitome of Rhineland romanticism.
 Construction started in 1856 and was finished in 1858.
 It became the meeting place for society.
 Queen Victoria of the United Kingdom, Kaiser William, Otto von Bismarck, Heinrich Heine, Ludwig Uhland, Karl Simrock, the Brothers Grimm and Friedrich Nietzsche went there, as well as the musicians Johannes Brahms, Clara Schumann and Franz Liszt.
 Bernhard Shaw wrote about the station and Guillaume Apollinaire wrote some of his early poems here.
 There were many celebrations and concerts in the old station.

 Artist studios

 After World War II, the station was no longer operated.
 In 1958 the president of the Deutsche Bundesbahn's Mainz region decided that "oversized" areas would be demolished and a small reception building would be established.
-Times changed, however, and in 1964 and Johannes Wasmuth developed a plan for the station as an art gallery and studio.
+Times changed, however, and in 1964 Johannes Wasmuth developed a plan for the station as an art gallery and studio.
 Within a short time the station became a center of cultural life.
 Hans Arp, Oskar Kokoschka, Bruno Goller, Günther Uecker, Gotthard Graubner, Stefan Askenase, Yehudi Menuhin, Martha Argerich, Martin Walser and Marcel Marceau represent some of the people who participated.

 Only the death of Johannes Wasmuth ended the cultural life of the station.